 Step 9: Seat the new sprayer and quick connect.

-The sprayer hose will need to be seated into the sprayer head.
-You will hear a slight click when the hose is fully seated in the sprayer head.
-Once the base is installed, thread the quick connect end of the sprayer hose through the sprayer base and gently push the quick connect in place on the faucet.
+The sprayer hose needs to be seated into the sprayer head.
+When it is fully seated, you will hear a slight click.
+Once the base is installed, thread the quick-connect end of the sprayer hose through the sprayer base and gently push the quick-connect in place on the faucet.

 Step 10: Attach the faucet handles.

 Reconnect the supply lines.
-Hand tighten as much as you can, then finish the task with a wrench.
-Be careful not to overtighten the washer or threaded values can be damaged.
+Hand tighten as much as possible, then finish the task with a wrench.
+Be careful not to overtighten the washer, or threaded values can be damaged.

 Step 12: Turn the water supply on.

 Turn the water supply on.
-I would suggest one line at a time to have more time to check each connection for leaks.
+I suggest doing it one line at a time to allow more time to check each connection for leaks.
+Have a rag handy to wipe up any leaks that might occur.

 Step 13: Run the faucet and check for leaks.

-First, remove the aerator; this allows for any debris that might be in the faucet to be washed out and not interfere with the function of the aerator (the little screen where the water comes out).
+First, remove the aerator; this allows for any debris in the faucet to be washed out and not interfere with the function of the aerator (the little screen where the water comes out).
 Once you have run each line, return the aerator.

 Once you have completed the installation and there are no leaks, put the instructions in the Ziplock bag and secure the bag to the back wall of the cabinet.
 Alternatively, if you have a file for other owners’ manuals, put it with the other manuals.
 The manual will be very useful if you ever need to address any issues or order parts for the faucet.